cckuailong/Small_Functions/README.md

   use C++ with OpenCV to detect the face in a picture, and cut out of it.
   myFace: open the PC's camera, and then get lots of your pictures. the program then detect your face exactly
   otherFace: use other person's picture to detect

+5. Auto_Login_with_Visidate

+  Some website's login page has the identify code, and it's difficult to use auto login script(like requests, urlib2 and so on).
+We use selenium to simulate the broswer and recognize the identify code.
+What's more, we get the alert result info, and you can use the script to brute force some website login page with identify code.